etspaan/hockey-reminder-lambda-rust/README.md

 - test_discord_hook_url: string (optional)
   - Webhook for test mode.
 If omitted, test mode falls back to discord_hook_url.
 - ical_url: string (optional)
-  - If present and the Benchapp workflow is selected, the iCal feed is fetched and converted to a BenchApp CSV.
+  - If present and the ical workflow is selected, the iCal feed is fetched and converted to a BenchApp CSV.
 - team_id: string
   - Your team identifier for DaySmart.
 - company: string
   - Your company/organization identifier for DaySmart.
 - workflows: array<string> (optional)
-  - Supported values: "daysmart", "benchapp".
+  - Supported values: "daysmart", "ical".
   - If omitted or empty, the function defaults to ["daysmart"].

 The function returns: